 Our position as a general engineering department strengthens our capabilities, enabling multi-disciplinary, collaborative research.
-As part of our research themes, we work to develop solutions to world-wide problems.

 Civil and Environmental Engineering

 Our researchers work on a broad range of issues underpinning the construction and environmental sectors at both national and international levels.
 Combining computational modelling with practical experimentation, we tackle issues directly associated with the many challenges posed by the Climate Emergency and linked to UN Sustainable Development Goals.
 Our research has strong sub-group activities in the fields of Ground Engineering, Structural Engineering, Water Engineering and Pedagogy.